-Alessandro carries out research activities on high-tech and digital industries, investigating firms’ specializations and clusters, business and technological proximity, and networks of coopetition, and exploring innovative trajectories and technological change, knowledge exchange and flows, partner selection.
+Alessandro carries out research on high-tech and digital industries, 1) investigating firms’ specializations and clusters, business and technological proximity, networks of coopetition, and 2) exploring innovative trajectories and technological change, knowledge exchange and flows, partner selection.
 He is co-founder of Explo, an innovative start-up and academic research spin-off at University d’Annunzio of Chieti and Pescara, focusing on data & text analytics and working on innovation mapping & matching.
 He is Associate research fellow at GRIF, Luiss Guido Carli.

 Teresa worked as research associate at the University of Bristol (UK).
 She got a master degree in Digital Humanities and a PhD in Computer Science from Ca' Foscari University.
 Her main research interests lay at the intersection between Computer Science and Philosophy.
 In particular, her focus areas include the impact of Artificial Intelligence (AI) to human-decision making, the role of data and algorithms in social regulation, the governance and the philosophical roots of AI.
 Currently, she is working on the AI4EU project where she coordinates the Observatory on Society and AI and the working group on Ethical and Legal AI.

 Full Professor - Goethe University Frankfurt